Trustees

 Lynne Anstess

-Fourteen years ago, support during school holidays, for someone with severe learning difficulties, was rare.
-With nothing appropriate I joined together with other parents to deliver our own provision and share the responsibility.
-This became FiND and the rest, as they say, is history.
+In the late 1990’s support during school and college holidays was rare for someone with learning disabilities and autism.
+With nothing appropriate I joined together with other parents to deliver our own activity days.
+This was the start of FiND.

 Shirley Hart